doctor3140/MBURG-RobotC/README.md

 # MBURG-RobotC
-Library and Competition Code from Mercersburg Robotics PGA.
+PROTOTYPE Library and Competition Code from Mercersburg Robotics PGA.
 Includes code, examples, competetion documentation, robot designs, and stls.
+NOT GAURANTEED TO FUNCTION AS EXPECTED.